 - First, turn off your Mac completely.

-- Next, remove all the power connections from the device, unplug the power adapter.
+- Next, remove all power connections from the device and unplug the power adapter.

 - Now, open the Mac and remove the battery carefully.

-- While the battery is detached, press and hold down the power button for 10 seconds.
-It will discharge the PC completely and the SMC will be reset.
+- While the battery is detached, press and hold down the power button for 10 seconds, which will discharge the PC entirely and reset the SMC.

-- Again attach the battery, connect with the power source and turn it on to see if the trackpad is fixed now.
+- Again, attach the battery, connect with the power source and turn it on to see if the trackpad is fixed.

 MacBook with non-removable battery:

-- Press and hold the Option, Power button, Shift and Control altogether for almost 8-10 seconds.
+- Press and hold the Option, Power button, Shift, and Control for 8-10 seconds.
 It will automatically reset the SMC.

-- In case, the double click of the trackpad is not working, again head towards System Preference > Accessibility > Mouse & Trackpad.
-It will offer an option ‘double-click speed' with a slider.
-Drag the slider to the middle and check if you are now able to fix MacBook Trackpad not working issue.
+- Head towards System Preference > Accessibility >Under Motor, Tap Pointer Control.
+It will offer the option of 'double-click speed' with a slider.
+Drag the slider to the middle and check if the trackpad is working now.

-Another useful trick to fix MacBook Trackpad not working issue is to reset the PRAM.
+Another helpful trick to fix the MacBook Trackpad's not working issue is resetting the PRAM.
 This is how:

 - First, turn off the Mac completely.

-- Next press and hold down the Command, options, the P and R button from the keyboard altogether for 10 seconds.
+- Next, press and hold down the Command, options, and the P and R buttons from the keyboard for 10 seconds.

-- Now, turn on the Mac and as you see the gray screen on your Mac, release all the keys.
+- Now, turn on the Mac and release all the keys as you see the gray screen on your Mac.

-- Normal booting will start and once you hear two noises of the booting, the reset PRAM is done.
+- Normal booting will start and once you hear two booting noises, the reset PRAM is done.

-Try the above-mention solutions.
+Try the above-mentioned solutions.
 If nothing works, contact Apple.